 Raechel Macqueen, Advisor email@example.com

-Raechel recently started working at the Better Business Bureau Education Foundation.
+Raechel currently works at the Better Business Bureau Education Foundation.
 In this role, she works with nonprofits and community members throughout West Michigan to improve marketplace and donor trust.
-She also coordinates the annual Torch Awards in conjunction with the Economic Club of Grand Rapids.
+She also coordinates the annual Torch Awards to spotlight businesses and nonprofits exemplifying trust.
 In her work, Raechel enjoys networking with other professionals, providing education on nonprofit best practices, and of course working with volunteers.
 Raechel received her BS in Business Administration and BA in Community Leadership from Aquinas College.
-Outside of work, you can find Raechel exploring breweries and spending time with her husband and dog.
+Raechel also owns a small ice cream shop in Comstock Park with her husband.
+Outside of work, you can find Raechel exploring new restaurants and taking walks with her dog.

-Katelyn Kovalik is Volunteer Center Manager at Heart of West Michigan United Way, serving all of Kent County.
+Katelyn Kovalik is Volunteer Center Manager at Heart of West Michigan United Way, serving Kent County.
 Her role includes service event & project planning, volunteer recruitment, in-kind resource development, and administration of the volunteer management site for The Volunteer Center.
-Katelyn received her B.A. in Advertising & Public Relations from Grand Valley State University and is currently pursuing her Master’s in Communications.
-She is a proud AmeriCorps Alum, Advisor for the West Michigan AmeriCorps Collaborative, and “Big Sister” through D.A.
-Blodgett-St. John’s.
+Katelyn received her B.A. in Advertising & Public Relations and Master’s in Communications from Grand Valley State University.
+She is a proud AmeriCorps Alum.
 In her free time, you can find Katelyn outside & on the water.

 Megan Priester, Treasurer firstname.lastname@example.org